 Love these TJ’s corn & wheat tortillas.
 Whole Foods Market’ sells their own version, which I love as well.

-- for the taco filling:2 teaspoons grapeseed or olive oil
+- 2 teaspoons grapeseed or olive oil

 - 1 small onion, finely chopped to yield a scant cup